-Gyz Galasy, Baku Vicinity
+Gyz Galasy, Baku

-According to another legend, the biblical one, it was near "The Maiden Tower" where Saint Bartholomew, one of the 12 apostles of Jesus Christ, was executed.
-Bartholomew appeared on Baku 's territory in the 1st century AD popularizing Christianity among pagans.
-However, Bartholomew's doctrine was rejected and he was executed near the walls of "The Maiden Tower".
-The place of the execution is marked by a small chapel.
-In Fact it was absolutely real and is clearly visible in the 1890 photo of "The Maiden Tower".
+According to another legend, Maiden Tower is near the spot where St Bartholomew, one of the 12 apostles, was executed.
+Bartholomew arrived in Baku in the 1st century CE to preach Christianity, but his doctrine was rejected and he was executed near the walls of the Maiden Tower.
+The place where he was executed is marked with a small chapel, which is clearly visible in an 1890 photo of the Maiden Tower.

 Today, Maiden Tower holds a museum, with exhibits that show daily life in the 18th and 19th century, plus how Baku and its architecture have grown and developed.
 The tower has undergone several recent renovations, and today is located in the center of a large square and marketplace.
 Since 2000, Maiden Tower has been included in the UNESCO World Heritage List.